Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Core-Curriculum/Applied-Statistics-and-Data-Mining/ASDM_README.md

 ### 🔹 General

-- **CG1:** Apply acquired knowledge to new or multidisciplinary contexts.
+- **CG1:** Apply knowledge to new or multidisciplinary contexts.
-- **CG2:** Formulate and justify hypotheses, arguments, and work plans.
+- **CG2:** Formulate and justify hypotheses and plans.
-- **CG3:** Make judgments based on standards, reflection, or external norms.
+- **CG3:** Make informed judgments based on standards or reflection.
-- **CG4:** Communicate results clearly to both expert and non-expert audiences.
+- **CG4:** Communicate results clearly to expert and non-expert audiences.
-- **CG7:** Abstract real-world problems into mathematical/statistical models.
+- **CG7:** Abstract real problems into mathematical/statistical models.

 ### 🔹 Transversal

-- **CT1:** Professionally apply knowledge in case studies and problem-solving.
+- **CT1:** Apply knowledge professionally in case studies and problem-solving.
-- **CT2:** Gather and interpret scientific and technical data with critical thinking.
+- **CT2:** Gather and critically interpret scientific and technical data.

 ### 🔹 Specific

 - **CE1:** Solid training in statistics, stochastic models, and decision-making.
-- **CE2:** Ability to plan solutions considering resources and constraints.
+- **CE2:** Plan solutions considering resources and constraints.
-- **CE3:** Use of advanced computational tools for complex problems.
+- **CE3:** Use advanced computational tools for complex problems.
-- **CE4:** Develop autonomous learning in statistics and mathematics.
+- **CE4:** Foster autonomous learning in statistics and mathematics.
 - **CE5:** Solve real-world statistical-computational problems.
 - **CE7:** Manage and analyze large datasets using bibliographic resources.